Bobby Lee (musician)

 As "b0b" (his online handle), Bobby became involved in BBSes in the 1980s.
-He leveraged that experience to start The Steel Guitar Forum in 1997.
+He used that experience to start The Steel Guitar Forum in 1997.
 Over the years that followed, The Steel Guitar Forum has become the online center of the international steel guitar community.

-In addition to his musical and internet activities, Bobby Lee is a professional software engineer specializing in consumer graphics applications.
+In addition to his musical and internet activities, Bobby Lee was a professional software engineer specializing in consumer graphics applications.